dseydahmetova/dseydahmetova/README.md

 ## <img src="https://user-images.githubusercontent.com/82110564/189553856-2e7f8f30-80b4-484f-bfaa-9e5eb10f24e5.gif" width="30">About Me

 I am a self-motivated and highly reliable software engineering professional with a strong foundation in programming languages, database management, and problem-solving.
 With a degree in Information Systems, I have honed my technical skills and developed a passion for creating innovative solutions that drive global business success and enhance user experiences.

-Throughout my academic journey, I have gained practical experience in programming languages such as JavaScript, Java, and C, as well as web development technologies like HTML/CSS and Node.js/Express.js.
-I am well-versed in database management, having worked with MongoDB and MySQL.
-My coursework has provided me with a solid understanding of software development methodologies, including object-oriented programming and the software development lifecycle.

-What sets me apart is my eagerness to leverage my skills and foundational knowledge in programming to contribute to a dynamic software engineering team.
-I thrive on challenges and enjoy collaborating with diverse teams to deliver high-quality solutions.
-I am an effective communicator, adept at conveying complex technical concepts to both technical and non-technical stakeholders.

 Driven by my passion for technology, I am committed to continuously improving and staying up-to-date with the latest industry trends and advancements.
 My fluency in English, Russian, and Kazakh allows me to connect with people from diverse backgrounds and contribute effectively in global settings.